alicejgibbons/cancwic-2019/README.md

 #WeTheNorth vs. #SheTheNorth Analysis app: https://aka.ms/northchamps2019

+## Custom Vision Project

+For step-by-step instructions on how to create and deploy a Custom Vision project, navigate to the CustomVisionProject folder.

-## Twitter Sentiment Analysis Application
+## Twitter Sentiment Analysis

 Link to Blog: https://blogs.msdn.microsoft.com/deeperinsights/2017/07/12/how-to-measure-twitter-sentiment-with-azure-logic-apps-sql-database-and-power-bi/

-## Custom Vision Resources

-See Custom Vision Folder.